At Ashdale Primary School we have a whole school approach to literacy learning with various programs embedded into our literacy blocks.

 Home reading occurs from Pre Primary - Year 3.
 Decodables are used in the early years of reading to development of phonemic awareness, phonics, comprehension, vocabulary and fluency.

 Never Stop reading is a reading initiative to promote reading aloud throughout primary school to your children.
 Building a love of reading in your child by reading aloud at home strengthens their language, vocabulary and comprehension skills, and improves their social skills and confidence as you listen to them read.
 The quality time you will also spend with your child raises their mood and sense of wellbeing and creates those special moments you and they will always cherish.
 Build a love of reading in your child and give them the best start for a life of learning and discovery.

 Speaking and listening is an important part of early reading and writing skills.
 Children with good vocabulary, articulation and grammar knowledge are more likely to interpret what they read and write.

-Our library is full with a wide range of quality fiction and non-fiction books.
+Our library is full of a wide range of quality fiction and non-fiction books.
 Kindy - Year 2 students can borrow two books and Year 3 - 6 students can borrow three books on their designated library day.
-The library is open to students and their families from 8.15am to 4pm Monday, Tuesday and Wednesday.
-On Thursday and Friday it is open from 8.15am but not open for after school borrowing.
+The library is open to students and their families from 8.15am to 3.15pm Monday - Thursday.
+On Friday it is open from 8.15am but not open for after school borrowing.
 The library is also opened every lunch to spend time with friends reading and playing quiet games.
 For more information see our Library page.

 The classroom library is a sought-after place that students can explore and spend time in.
 The books include Australian books, books by international authors, different genres and different reading levels.
 Students are still figuring out their reading tastes, so it’s important to provide them with as much variety as possible to help them discover new favourites.